-Despite the property damage to the taxable real property, the Countywide valuation of the taxable property values increased from \$1.62 million from 2017-2018 year to \$1.74 million for 2018-2019.
-In addition, the Triumph Board funded a \$4.271,683.34 grant the for loss of revenues to Gulf County with \$2,168,232.97 be retained by the County and the remainder to be distributed to the Cities of Port St. Joe and Wewahitchka, as well as, the School Board.
-In response, the County Commission, in an effort to give property owners relief so that necessary repairs and replaces could be made, voted to reduce the millage rate from 7.2442 to 7.1000.
-The operating budget for fiscal year 2018-2019 was \$52,516,390.
-For fiscal year 2018-2019 ad valorem revenue received was \$11,971,533, a 6% increase over the prior fiscal year.
+Given the property damage caused by Hurricane Michael, the Countywide valuation of the taxable property values decreased from \$1.74 billion for 2018-2019 to \$1.63 billion in 2019-2020.
+The Triumph Board funded a \$4,271,683 grant for loss of revenues to Gulf County with \$2,168,232 be retained by the County and the remainder to be distributed to the Cities of Port St. Joe and Wewahitchka, as well as the School Board.
+In response, the County Commission continued their commitment to give property owners relief by voting to maintain the same millage rate of 7.1000.
+The original operating budget for fiscal year 2019-2020 was \$56,105,329.
+For fiscal year 2019-2020 countywide ad valorem revenue received was \$11,130,326.99, a 7% decrease over the prior fiscal year.

 In addition to ad valorem taxes the county relied on grants and other revenues to meet the budget needs.
-Below are some of the revenues received during fiscal year 2018-2019:
+Below are some of the revenues received during fiscal year 2019-2020:

 - County entered into a lease agreement with FEMA to provide temporary housing for displaced residents behind Beacon Hill Park for one year.
 FEMA provided the infrastructure for the sites with an option to allow the County to leave the infrastructure in place for its use or FEMA would return the property to its previous condition.
-The lease revenue received was \$404,118.40.
-These funds are designed for the repair and maintenance of County parks. - County received permits to reopen the Five Points Landfill to accept vegetation and concrete.
-The concrete will be pulverized and used for future county road projects which will reduce the costs of those projects.

-- The County purchase land adjacent to the Honeyville Burrow pit which was operational and generated \$596,198 in revenues from the sale of various types of soil. - Building permit revenue of \$580,179 increased 49% due to the increased demand for permits for property repairs and new construction as a result of the damages caused by Hurricane Michael.
-In addition, mobile home license tax increase by 100% during the year as many property owners replaced damaged homes with mobile or modular homes. - County entered into agreement with the City of Wewahitchka for Code enforcement services for FY 2018-2019 for \$7,500 - State shared revenues increased by approximately 4% from the prior fiscal year.
-The TDC local option bed tax was down 20% due to the limited number of rentals available post Hurricane Michael.
-Many of the previously rental properties were damages or destroyed or were occupied by construction industry personnel who were in the County working on businesses and homes.
-The temporary workers contributed to the sales tax revenue which is reflected in the increased shared revenues. - Insurance settlement claims were received in the amount of \$3,110,939.
-Additional claims are expected to be settle during fiscal year 2019-2020.
+The lease revenue received in 2019-2020 was \$403,603.60 and the lease was terminated in October 2020.
+These funds are designated for the repair and maintenance of County parks. - County continued to receive tipping fees from the reopening of the Five Points Landfill to accept vegetation and concrete debris.
+The new transfer station was also opened to the public in July 2020 and moved from a 3rd party operating agreement to an in-house operation. - Building permit revenue of \$545,024.06 decreased 6%, but was still elevated compared to pre-Hurricane Michael permit revenues due to the increased demand for permits for property repairs and new construction.
+In addition, mobile home license tax increase by 100% during the year as many property owners replaced damaged homes with mobile or modular homes. - State shared revenues decreased by approximately 15% from the prior fiscal year due to the impacts of Hurricane Michael and the COVID-19 pandemic.
+The TDC local option bed tax was impacted, but rebounded with an increase of 33% from the prior fiscal year once the ban on vacation rentals was lifted. - Insurance settlement claims, primarily related to Hurricane Michael, were received in the amount of \$1,791,303.64.
+Additional claims are expected to be settle during fiscal year 2020-2021. - The County owned Golf Course brought in \$580,617.18 in revenues with its first full year of operation in 2019-2020.
+This is in addition to the \$100,000 inter-fund transfer.

-The County received both Federal and State grants during the Fiscal year 2018-2019 the following is a sampling of the grants received and their uses.
+The County received both Federal and State grants during the Fiscal year 2019-2020 the following is a sampling of the grants received and their uses.
 See the Statement of State and Federal Assistance included in the financial statements for additional information.